 Revised Stories: 20% (200 points)

-You will rewrite/revise your stories, based on my comments and those of your peers.
-Your revisions will be turned in as your final project.
+You will rewrite/revise your reading responses and stories, based on my comments and those of your peers.
+Your revisions will be turned in as your final portfolio.
 This portfolio should be polished and THOROUGHLY proofread.

 Formatting